Kondo Phase in Twisted Bilayer Graphene -- A Unified Theory for Distinct Experiments: Solution to the single-impurity model

 and the initial condition $g(0)$ is given by \cref{eq:initial}.
 Here $\NN=4$ is the number of flavors.
-The local Hilbert space for $n_f=1$ is four-fold.
-The Hund's coupling $J_H$ does not split the four-fold degeneracy and hence does not appear in the flow equation.
-The $\mathcal{O}(e^{-t} )$ terms are irrelevant at small energy scales but they may affect the coupling constant at an early stage of the RG process.
-As shown in \cref{fig:model-main}(d), the positive branch of $\Delta(\omega)$ can be well approximated by a linear function, \ie $\Delta(\omega) \approx \Delta(0) ( 1 + \omega/(\mu_c-G)) $.
+The local Hilbert space for $n_f=1,2,3$ is four-, six-, and four-fold, respectively.
+The $\mathcal{O}(e^{-t} )$ terms originate from particle-hole asymmetry and are irrelevant at small energy scales but they may affect the coupling constant at an early stage of the RG process.
+As shown in \cref{fig:model-main}(d), the positive branch of $\Delta(\omega)$ can be well approximated by a linear function, \ie $\Delta(\omega) \approx \Delta(0) ( 1 - \omega/\ect) $.
 Using this linear approximation we obtain the Kondo energy scale (\cref{app:RG-nu123})